 School District #42 (Maple Ridge / Pitt Meadows) is searching for “hidden apprentices”.
 If you are a secondary school student working in a trade area, you may already be eligible to become an apprentice and not know it.

 By registering as a Youth Work in Trades apprentice, you will be able to receive dual credit for the work you are already doing and get a head start on earning your trade certification; you may also be eligible for a scholarship.
 “Dual Credit” means simultaneously receiving both secondary school credits required for graduation and credit toward completion of an apprenticeship.
-As an added bonus, as a secondary school apprentice you may qualify for a $1000 scholarship.
+As an added bonus, as a youth work in trades apprentice you may qualify for a $1000 award.
 By participating in the program you will be ahead of your peers in a career in the trades.

 In the labour market, there is a concern about a skills shortage.
 Employers need young people with the right skills, right now!
 There’s never been a better time to explore a career in the skilled trades and technology sectors.